AdvancedMultiPhysics/TPL-builder/README.txt

 This project is a CMake wrapper that will download and build the dependencies for SAMRApps and AMP.
-This may include SAMRAI or AMP and it's dependencies.
+This may include AMP or SAMRAI and it's dependencies.
-Note: the user can choose to build or not build AMP/SAMRUtils in addtion to the TPLs.
+Note: the user can choose to build or not build AMP/SAMRUtils in addition to the TPLs.

 This help file can be viewed by any text editor or by passing "-D HELP=1" to CMake as one of the arguments in the configure scripts (discussed later).